 - Tomb of Pennut

-Today we have a full day visiting Nubian temples and a tomb on the western shore of Lake Nasser by road.
+Today we drive a full day to visit Nubian temples and a tomb on the western shore of Lake Nasser.
 We will take lunch boxes with us.
-All the sites we visit today (clustered in two locations) would have been drowned under Lake Nasser had they not been saved by UNESCO when they were dismantled, moved and rebuilt in the 1960’s.
-The Wadi el-Sebua Temple dedicated to Amun-Ra and Ra-Harakhty was built by Ramesses II as part of a program of temple construction throughout Nubia, which was occupied at this time by Egypt, particularly for control of its trade routes, gold mines and manpower.
+All the sites we visit today (clustered in two locations) would have been drowned under Lake Nasser had they not been saved by UNESCO when they were dismantled, moved and rebuilt in the 1960s.
+The Wadi el-Sebua Temple dedicated to Amun-Ra and Ra-Harakhty was built by Ramesses II as part of a program of temple construction throughout Nubia, which was occupied at this time by Egypt in order to control its trade routes and gold mines and harness its manpower.
 This temple has been moved 2 km from its original site.
-Nearby we shall also visit the Graeco-Roman Period Temple dedicated to Thoth, moved from Dakka, and the Temple of Serapis and Isis, moved from Maharraka.
+Nearby we shall also visit the Graeco-Roman Temple dedicated to Thoth, moved from Dakka, and the Temple of Serapis and Isis, moved from Maharraka.
 This temple was constructed during the Roman Period when Egyptian cults were evolving into the mystery religions of late Antiquity which prefigured the rise of Christianity.

 We continue on to our second stop on the western shore of Lake Nasser, to visit the Amada Temple of Amun-Ra and Ra-Harakhty, located only a few kilometres from its original site.
-This temple was built by the warrior pharaoh Thutmose III, and the decoration was continued by his son Amenhotep II.
+This temple was built by the warrior pharaoh Thutmose III (c.
+1479–1425 BC), and the decoration was continued by his son Amenhotep II (c.
+1427–1400 BC).
 We will also explore the nearby Derr Temple.
-This is another rock-cut, or speos temple dating to the reign of Ramesses II, and dedicated to Ra-Horakhty.
-And finally the tomb of Pennut, Viceroy of Nubia during the reign of Ramesses VI.
+This is another rock-cut, or speos temple dating to the reign of Rameses II (c.
+1279 – 1213 BC), and dedicated to Ra-Horakhty.
+Finally, we explore the tomb of Pennut, Viceroy of Nubia during the reign of Rameses VI (c.
+1143–1136 BC).
 This is the only tomb relocated on the shore of Lake Nasser.

 We dine together this evening at our hotel in Abu Simbel on the shore of Lake Nasser.
 (Overnight Abu Simbel) BLD